The Wild Wild West: Get to Know Atlantic City, Wyoming

 While the World's Play Ground is home to a large casino that emulates the wild, wild west, a town with the same name in Wyoming truly captures that western spirit.

-Atlantic City, Wyoming, is almost 2,100 miles west of Atlantic City, NJ, located just off of State Route 28 and U.S 287 in the center of the Equality State.
-Atlantic City, WY, is home to anywhere from 40 to 60 people -- that's about the same number of people you'll find waiting for all-you-can-eat crab legs at a casino buffet in the middle of the week here.
+Atlantic City, Wyoming, is about 1,790 miles west of Atlantic City, NJ, located just off of State Route 28 and U.S. 287 in the center of the Equality State.

-Atlantic City, WY, was THE place to be -- in the 1860s -- as gold rush fever was sweeping that part of the country.
-Today, the town has a restaurant (as in one restaurant) and a store (as in one store) and attracts a small number of people during the summer.
+Anyway, Atlantic City, WY, was THE place to be -- in the 1860s -- as gold rush fever was sweeping that part of the country.
+Today, the town has a restaurant (as in one) and a store (as in one) and it attracts a small number of people during the summer.

 So, how did a town in the middle of Wyoming get the name Atlantic City?
 The most plausible theory, according to an article in njbiz.com, says the town got its name because it sits just east of the Continental Divide, where everything flows to the Atlantic Ocean.

 Check out this walking tour of Atlantic City, WY, from 2019...